CodeMouse92/no-monster-minecraft/README.md

 * Endermite
 * Shulker bullets

-This group is controlled by gamerule `spawnEndMonsters`.
+Control with the group rule `spawnEndMonsters`.

 ## Bosses

 Because all items necessary to spawn bosses are accessible without other hostile mobs being enabled, these can be controlled separately as well.
-By default, bosses are automatically killed upon spawning, but you can control that with the gamerule `spawnBosses`.
+By default, bosses are automatically killed upon spawning.

 * Ender Dragon
 * Wither

+Control with the group rule `spawnBosses`.

 ### Non-Controlled Mobs